chanzuckerberg/happy/docs/Using_External_DNS_Tooling.md

 The simple answer is to add a CNAME record for it in your DNS zone.
 You can use Route53 for this if you maintain your DNS zones on AWS, but this works regardless of DNS server type.

+> TIP: A `CNAME` is basically a hostname in DNS which functions as an "alias" to another DNS name.
+The alias and the target do not need to be in the same zone.
+You don't even need to own the target to create a CNAME alias to it!

 Once you've added a CNAME pointing to the ingress endpoint's hostname, you will be able to use your new name in URLs (possibly after a DNS caching delay).

 In the case of simple hosting where we are only matching on URL path, or sending all traffic to a single service, this will work almost immediately, and simply serves as an easy-to-remember way to name your endpoint services.